-Sharon Roberts is another all-season bloomer first appearing in June and through to summer if the flowers are cut periodically to allow new shoots to grow.
+Sharon Roberts is another all-season bloomer first appearing in June and throughout summer.
 It is medium bushy plant with green foliage and dark purple/blue flowers.
 It is suitable for ornamental hedging because it has a long blooming period and strong fragrance.
 This variety is an excellent choice when making fresh bundles.

 Origin: D. Roberts, Independence, Oregon, 1989.

-This variety was introduced by Tom DeBaggio and is a cross between Mitcham Grey and Two Seasons lavender varieties.
-It features dark flower buds and blue flowers which bloom throughout the summer.
+This variety features dark flower buds and blue flowers which bloom throughout the summer.
 It is one of the earliest lavenders to bloom and the last to finish.
-It makes a great container plant because of its compact size, frequency of blooms and is highly fragrant.
+It makes a great container plant because of its compact size, its frequency of blooms and it is highly fragrant.

 Origin: T. De Baggio, Arlington, Virginia, 1993.

 Named for its incredible soft silver foliage that holds its colour all year and producing dark violet flowers which makes it a wonderful landscape plant.
 Though a slow grower with stout woody branches, it can grow to 48” height with 12”- 14” stems.
 (Lavandula x chaytorae a cross between Lavandula lanata and L. angustifolia)

 Origin: Van Hevelingen Nursery, Oregon, 1991.